-Students will focus on the ancient civilizations of Mesopotamia, Egypt, India, China, Greece, and Rome.
-During this process, students will increase their skills in chronological and spatial thinking, re-search and providing evidence, and historical interpretation.
+Students will study the growth and development of Ancient Man, the ancient civilizations of Mesopotamia, Egypt, India, China, Greece, and Rome.
+The geography of these ancient civilizations will be a focus.
+During this process, students will increase their skills in chronological and spatial thinking, research and providing evidence, and historical interpretation.
 Text: History Alive!
-The Ancient World
+The Ancient World (Online Text)

 Math 6 is designed to develop the necessary skills outlined in the California Common Core Standards which include: connecting ratio and rate to whole number multiplication and division; using concepts of ratio and rate to solve problems; understanding division of fractions; extending the notion of numbers to the system of rational numbers, which includes negative numbers; writing, interpreting, and using expressions and equations; and developing understanding of statistical thinking.
-Text: Holt McDougal Mathematics
+Text: Big Ideas, CA Common Core Edition